atepam/xm-task/README.md

 ## Application Architecture

-Conceptually latest prices and reports are served from cached data.
+Conceptually **latest prices and reports are served from cached data** and the app uses as less DB as possible.

+- Application's api endpoints are served from cache
+- Cache is maintained by model events (observer)
+- Alpha Vantage API is consumed only in background jobs, and it creates new records only (scheduler, command, job)
+- DB used for selecting latest prices when cache TTL expires.

 The `app:refresh-latest-prices` command (scheduled for every minute) enqueues a `GetLatestPricesJob` job for each ticker that is configured in the `LATEST_PRICES_SYMBOLS` `.env` variable.

-The `GetLatestPricesJob` job fetches the AlphaVantage API's [latest price endpoint](https://www.alphavantage.co/documentation/#latestprice) and persists latest price data.
+The `GetLatestPricesJob` job fetches the AlphaVantage API's [latest price endpoint](https://www.alphavantage.co/documentation/#latestprice) and persists latest price data into DB.

-The `LatestPriceCandle` model is observed by the `LatestPriceCandleObserver` that listens to `created`, `updated` and `deleted` model events and manages cached data accordingly.
+The `LatestPriceCandle` model is observed by the `LatestPriceCandleObserver` that listens to `created`, `updated` and `deleted` model events and maintains cached data accordingly.

 ## DB Schema

-This simple schema is based on that the app has a caching mechanism so the DB is queried only when
+This simple schema is based on that the app has a caching mechanism so the DB is used only when
-- inserting new prices (on 1 minute frequency)
+- _inserting_ new prices
-- cache expires or gets cleared (selects)
+- cache TTL expires or gets cleared (_select_)

-I did not find the explicit info on currency in the doc, so I supposed the [latest price endpoint](https://www.alphavantage.co/documentation/#latestprice) provides price data in USD and no need for additional data about it so the schema does not have a currency field.
+Note: I did not find the explicit info on currency in the doc, so I supposed the [latest price endpoint](https://www.alphavantage.co/documentation/#latestprice) provides price data in USD and no need for additional data about it so the schema does not have a currency field.

-# Error Handling / Monitoring / Alerting
+## Error Handling / Monitoring / Alerting
 The API has a tight rate limit so the app reaches it very soon.
 In this case a `RateLimitException` is thrown that is logged on `CRITICAL` level.
-The monitoring/alerting system should be very sensitive for it in production.
+The monitoring/alerting system should be very sensitive for it in real life.

-# Fake API service
+## Fake API Service in Local
-To prevent slow responses and fast rate limit issues I have added a fake alpha vantage api server (`tests/alpha_vantage_test_server.php`) to the app that has responses for normal and ratelimited cases.
+To prevent slow responses and reaching rate limit issues I have added a fake alpha vantage api server (`tests/alpha_vantage_test_server.php`) to the app that has responses for normal and ratelimited cases.
 This server is configured for tests (`ALPHA_VANTAGE_API_HOST`).

-# Possible DB Schema Improvements
+## Possible DB Schema Improvements

 The specification does not mention anything about data retention, number of handled symbols, symbols in other currencies or in other intervals (1|3|5|15|30mins etc).

 If the app in the future needs to handle various aggregation levels and/or intervals and/or keep data for long time it is considerable to improve the schema.

 **Ideas**